matthoendorf/matthoendorf.github.io/business-checklist.md

 ---
 <a name="top"></a>

-## 🚨 Immediate Next Steps

-If you're just getting started, prioritize these actions in the first few days:
+If you're just getting started, prioritize these actions first:

 - [ ] **Check your state’s cottage food laws** ([Ohio Info](https://agri.ohio.gov/programs/food-safety/resources/food-programs/cottage-food)) to confirm your products are allowed.
 - [ ] **Decide on your business structure** (General Partnership for simplicity, or LLC for liability protection).